practical-engelbart/vijaymateti.com/content/post/Using-Hugo-Docker-to-Build-Static-Website-Hosted-on-AWS-S3-Cloudfront.md

 <!--toc-->

 # Little History
-I was an avid Tech blogger a decade ago where I used to get hundreds of unique visits everyday and then I suddenly stopped.
+I was an avid Tech blogger a decade ago where I used to get hundreds of unique visits every day and then I suddenly stopped.
 With all my recent work in Cloud computing space I decided to build my personal website in the most developer way possible to share my views on the emerging technologies.

 I was debating if I publish my views on popular sites like Medium or use <acronym title="Content Management System">CMS</acronym> like WordPress/Drupal on my personal AWS/GCP accounts.
-Finally I decided to try fun little experiment to host the site on my own without using any traditional CMS.
+Finally, I decided to try fun little experiment to host the site on my own without using any traditional CMS.

 I came across [Hugo](https://gohugo.io/) while I was looking to contribute few modification to [Kubernetes website](https://github.com/kubernetes/website) and it was love at first sight.

 ## Why is Hugo Awesome?
 - Blazing fast static site generator where you can build and preview your changes in milliseconds
-- GitHub style markdown syntax with Hugo's powerful shortcodes
+- GitHub style markdown syntax with Hugo's powerful short codes
 - No additional installation needed if you already have Docker
 - Website can be hosted on Firebase or AWS S3 along with Cloudfront CDN without any need for database or web server
 - Version control of your code in Git repositories